ku-nlp/VISA/README.md

 Download Features:
 -------------------
-If you are interested in the video features of VISA, you can download them from the folling links.
+If you are interested in the video features of VISA, you can download them from the following links:
-The I3D Features of VISA: http://lotus.kuee.kyoto-u.ac.jp/~yihang/dataset/VISA_i3d.zip
+  - The I3D Features of VISA: http://lotus.kuee.kyoto-u.ac.jp/~yihang/dataset/VISA_i3d.zip
-The RCNN Features of VISA: http://lotus.kuee.kyoto-u.ac.jp/~yihang/dataset/VISA_rcnn.zip
+  - The RCNN Features of VISA: http://lotus.kuee.kyoto-u.ac.jp/~yihang/dataset/VISA_rcnn.zip

 Citing:
 -------------------